 I am no longer in school, but working.
 May I attend the camps?

 You will need to compete in the Cyber Quests competition.
 Any additional criteria will be posted at the specific sites for each host school.
-Please see the specific camp website links above under each camp location.

 How will I know if I am selected to participate in the summer camps?